-The IEEC, established in 1991, is part of a family of research centers, known as S3IP, which brings together teams of experts from industry and the University to address pressing real-world problems in the systems integration and manufacturing of electronics.
+The IEEC, established in 1991, is part of a family of research centers, known as S3IP, which brings together teams of experts from industry and researchers at Binghamton University to address pressing real-world problems in the systems integration and manufacturing of electronics.

 To be recognized as the premier resource for packaging and systems integration in the electronics industry.